The-Silverwood-Institute/Localwood/README.md

 1. Run server with: `python3 localwood.py`
 2. Use web UI: http://localhost:8080

-You can customise the socket names in the web interface using these environment variables:
+Use environment variables to name each power socket.
+You can control up to 4 sockets.

+Unnamed sockets will be hidden from the UI.

 ```
 SOCKET_1_LABEL="Desk lamp"